ssharma2712/DrPhylo/README.md

 {internal_node_label}_GSC_median.txt : Dataframe contaiang GSC, SCP and CP.

-{internal_node_label}_GSC_median.png : Grid representation of the ensamble clade model using *_GSC_median.txt.
+{internal_node_label}_GSC_median.png : Grid representation of the ensemble clade model using *_GSC_median.txt.
 This visualization will also contain SCP for all species in the clade of interest.
-                                       The taxa with the lowest SCP will be at the top of the grid and the lowest SCP for the clade is defined as the CP for the clade of interest.
+                                       The taxa with the lowest SCP will be at the top of the grid, and the lowest SCP for the clade is defined as the CP for the clade of interest.

 ```
 Note: The `{inter_node_label}` will be replaced by the text file name when the `--classes` option is used for providing a user-defined phylogenetic hypothesis.